ion201/AutoGalleryIndex/README.md

 Steps to set up:

 1. Follow sample in apache.txt for setting up vhost.
 For this example, AutoGalleryIndex is located in the /srv/ folder and the directory/subdirectories we want to replace with it is /filesnav/Sync/Photos.
-2. In AutoGalleryIndex.wsgi, change the path in "sys.path.insert(0, '/srv/AutoGalleryIndex')" to reflect where you put this project's folder.
+2. In AutoGalleryIndex.wsgi, change the path in "sys.path.insert(0, '/srv/AutoGalleryIndex')" to reflect where you put this project's folder and change the DOCROOT variable to reflect the DocumentRoot for your apache server.